 Benefit: Easy to Use

-Most cheap hosting is shared hosting.
+The cheapest hosting is shared hosting.
 This is the easiest type of hosting for users to set up and use.
 Shared hosting makes it simple for you to configure software and use pre-installed technologies.
 You are able to do all of this with the intuitive Control Panel installed on the server.

 Drawback: Limited Resources

-Another reason why a hosting provider can offer a server for cheap is because they are cramming as many websites as they can on a single server.
+Another reason why a hosting provider can offer a server for cheap is that they are cramming as many websites as they can on a single server.
 All of the websites on that server are battling for limited resources.
 If another website has a marked increase in web traffic, this can slow your website down.
 It can even make certain resources completely unavailable.

 A person with absolutely no tech skills can access a shared server and host their website.
 With cheap hosting, you don’t worry about hiring a professional to manage your database or your hosting services.
 This is a convenient option for small business owners who want to have a web presence but who do not know anything about the technical side of hosting.